IvisionLab/dental-image/README.md

 - All users agree to take full responsibility and pay all damages, claims, judgments or expenses resulting from the use of the UFBA_UESC_DENTAL_IMAGES.

 ## Request Dataset
-Please send an e-mail to lrebouca@ufba.br to receive, a download link of the UFBA_UESC_DENTAL_IMAGES dataset.
+Please send an e-mail to lrebouca@ufba.br to receive a link to the UFBA_UESC_DENTAL_IMAGES dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text (copy and paste the text below, filling the required fields):

 "Subject: Request to download UFBA_UESC_DENTAL_IMAGES dataset.